 FIFA World Cup 2026 Host Cities and Stadiums

 The tournament spans three host countries and 16 host cities.
-That matters in Australia because kickoff times depend heavily on whether the match is staged in the eastern, central, or western side of North America.
+Kickoff times will depend on whether the match is staged in the Eastern, Central, or Western time zones of North America.

 City Stadium Country